mytherapy-coding/coding/codewars/fundamentals/String_ends_with/README.md

 * Time Complexity: O(n)
 * Space Complexity: O(n)

-Where n is the size of input (strings string and ending).
+Where n is the size of ending).

 The solution is linear.
 More trivial solutions (see the Python file) are polynomial time.